TYPO3-extensions/gridelements/Documentation/Chapters/Introduction/Index.rst

 - Completely based on hooks without XCLASSing (only exception is the list module due to missing hooks)

-Some of you might be used to similar features of TemplaVoilaand ask themselves why they should be using grid elements instead.
+Some of you might be used to similar features of TemplaVoila and ask themselves why they should be using grid elements instead.
 If you want to know more details, check out the  **FAQ** section to find some answers